 This can be a bit more of a labor-intensive job mentally but is a great way to remain in the workforce while from home.
 Many virtual assistants will help manage appointments, make phone calls, help with emails, or even complete small jobs.
 These jobs can be a bit harder to find but can be done from anywhere and offer great pay.

 You may want to start your search for a virtual assistant position at local businesses.
 Lawyers, CEOs, hospitals, small shop owners, etc. often look for virtual assistants to help with day-to-day needs.
 If you cannot find a local need, you can always search online for these positions as the virtual side of this job does not require you to be in the same area.

-If you have any grammar or English training, becoming an online proofreader is a great option.
-Proofreading is essentially going through another individuals work and looking for mistakes.
-While having some grammar training is great for this job, many companies will take those who have no additional education and little experience.
+Becoming an online proofreader is a great option if you have any grammar or English training.
+Proofreading is essentially going through another individual’s work and looking for mistakes.
+While some grammar training is great for this job, many companies will take those with no additional education and little experience.

 - Many companies that hire proofreaders are willing to offer decent pay for the services.